dishant0406/dishant0406/README.md

 - 👋 Hi, I’m @dishant0406
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Javacript/HTML/CSS
+- 🌱 I’m currently learning React and nodejs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...